bpowell122/tomodrgn/README.md

     </details>

 ## Training requirements and limitations
-TomoDRGN requires as inputs:
+TomoDRGN model training requires as inputs:
 1. a .mrcs stack containing the 2D pixel array of each particle extracted from each stage tilt micrograph, and
-2. a corresponding .star file describing pose and CTF parameters for each particle as derived from traditional subtomogram averaging.
+2. a corresponding .star file describing pose and CTF parameters for each particle's tilt image as derived from traditional subtomogram averaging.

-At the moment, the only tested workflow to generate these inputs is Warp+IMOD tomogram generation, STA using RELION 3.1, followed by 2D particle extraction in Warp (making use of the excellent [dynamo2warp](https://github.com/alisterburt/dynamo2m) tools from Alister Burt).
+At the moment, the only tested workflow to generate these inputs is Warp+IMOD tomogram generation, STA using RELION 3.1, followed by subtomogram extraction as image series in Warp (making use of the excellent [dynamo2warp](https://github.com/alisterburt/dynamo2m) tools from Alister Burt).
 We are actively seeking to expand the range of validated workflows; please let us know if you have success with a novel approach.

 ## Additional details about required inputs
 TomoDRGN requires a number of specific metadata values to be supplied in the star file (a sample star file is provided in the `tomodrgn/testing/data` folder).
 Users testing upstream workflows that do not conclude with 2D particle extraction in Warp should ensure their RELION 3.0 format star files contain the following headers: